 Once the doctor officially starts in post with the employing Trust, an online AoMRC New Starters Report must be completed and returned along with copy of the doctors visa and BRP (Biometric Residence Permit) plus Right to Work check confirmation within 14 days of the start date.

 Please note that the New Starters Report is a legal requirement from UKVI and is a condition of the Academy issuing a CoS.

 End of placement / Transfer to another hospital

-You will need to complete an MTI Exception Report which will be submitted to the MTI department at the Academy of Medical Royal Colleges and the MTI Office at the RCOG, if an MTI trainee in your hospital:
+You will need to complete an online MTI Exception Report which will be submitted to the MTI department at the Academy of Medical Royal Colleges, if an MTI trainee in your hospital:

 - Has been absent from work for more than 10 days without permission